 - Login to your SearchBlox Admin Console and configure your LDAP settings and security groups.
 Then, you can configure your OKTA settings.
 For the OKTA API, go to Tokens under the API section and click on Create Token.

-- Configure OKTA in SearchBlox Admin Dashboard > Search > Security > OKTA as shown.
+- Configure OKTA in SearchBlox Admin Dashboard > Security, select Security Settings as Private as shown.

 - Click on Test Connection in both LDAP and OKTA to verify if the configurations were successful